nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ### Notations Used In This Guide
 When reading this document, there are several icons that you may encounter.
 Below are the icons and their meanings:

+<span class='warning-box'>⚠️**Warning** : Information that you may want to pay attention to in order
+to prevent possible issues from arising when using the application.</span>

 > ⚠️**Warning** : Information that you may want to pay attention to in order
 > to prevent possible issues from arising when using the application.